Ivanello/deepchar.github.io/README.md

 ### Our approach

-Our baseline approach is to train **character-level sequence-to-sequence** models.
+Our baseline approach is to train **character-level sequence-to-sequence** models on generated data.

 Besides our modification to character-level, [Fairseq](https://github.com/pytorch/fairseq) is standard modern reference implementation of sequence-to-sequence, developed primarily for machine *translation* but in principle applicable to a wide range of tasks with sequence input and sequence output

 Fairseq was developed by Facebook AI Research on PyTorch, and  Fairseq models can be launched and scaled in production with [pytorch/translate](https://github.com/pytorch/translate).

 ### Transfer learning

+TODO

 ### Datasets